Towards Healthcare Research & Consulting

 Why did the External Urinary Incontinence Devices Segment Lead the Market in 2025?

-In 2025, the external urinary incontinence devices segment captured a dominant share of the urinary incontinence devices market & estimated to sustain its dominance.
+In 2025, the external urinary incontinence devices segment captured a dominant share of 58% of the urinary incontinence devices market & estimated to sustain its dominance.
 A prominent catalyst is a rise in emphasis on comfort, with lowered infection risks (CAUTIs), optimised design with skin-friendly materials, and integration of digital health technologies.
 Specifically, the PureWick System (BD) employs gentle vacuum suction and a soft, wicking material placed externally at the vulva to draw urine away from the skin into a collection container.

 Internal Urinary Incontinence Devices